astronomer/docs/learn/rerunning-dags.md

 ## Automatically retry tasks

 In Airflow you can configure individual tasks to retry automatically in case of a failure.
-The number of times a task will retry again before failing permanently can be defined at the Airflow configuration level using the core config `default_task_retries`.
+The default number of times a task will retry before failing permanently can be defined at the Airflow configuration level using the core config `default_task_retries`.
 You can set this configuration either in `airflow.cfg` or via the environment variable `AIRFLOW__CORE__DEFAULT_TASK_RETRIES`.
 The `default_task_retries` of an Airflow environment can be overwritten at the task level by using the `retries` parameter.

 The time spent between retries is defined by the `retry_delay` parameter (default: `timedelta(seconds=300)`).
 As of Airflow 2.6, a maximum value for the retry delay can be set in the core Airflow config `max_task_retry_delay` (`AIRFLOW__CORE__MAX_TASK_RETRY_DELAY`), which by default is set at 24 hours, or for individual tasks with the parameter `max_retry_delay`.

 To progressively increase the wait time between retries until `max_retry_delay` is reached, set `retry_exponential_backoff` to `True`.

-It is a common practice to set the number of retries for all tasks in a DAG by using `default_args` and override it for specific tasks as needed by providing a different value to the task-level `retries` parameter.
+It is common practice to set the number of retries for all tasks in a DAG by using `default_args` and override it for specific tasks as needed by providing a different value to the task-level `retries` parameter.

 The DAG below contains 4 tasks that will always fail.
 Each of the tasks uses a different retry parameter configuration.

 <CodeBlock language="python">{retry_example}</CodeBlock>

-## Manually rerun tasks
+## Manually rerun tasks or DAGs

 [Rerunning tasks](https://airflow.apache.org/docs/apache-airflow/stable/dag-run.html#re-run-tasks) or full DAGs in Airflow is a common workflow.